petter-holmberg/elements/README.md

 Adapters are type constructors that provide a different behavior and/or different interface than the given type.

+## Regular adapters

+`instrumented` takes an type and provides a global counting mechanism that stores the number of default constructions, copy constructions, copy assignments, move constructions, move assignments, destructions, equality comparisons, and less than comparisons on objects.
+The static member array `counts` stores the counts. `counter_names` contains names of the counters, and `initialize` resets them to 0.
+It takes an optional count that is stored in `counts[0]` and can be used for labelling.

 ## Cursor adapters

 `cursor` takes a `Cursor` and provides the minimal interface required.